UCAS and Careers

 Roles and responsibilities

-The Careers Lead at Harris Westminster Sixth Form is Mr. James Johnson.
+The Assistant Principal with responsibility for Post-18 options at Harris Westminster Sixth Form is Mr. James Johnson.
 Mr. Johnson can be contacted via email at j.johnson@harriswestminstersixthform.org.uk or via the main academy reception on 0203 772 4555.

-The Careers Team is also supported by Mr. James O’Riordan, Careers and Universities Lead, as well as Mr. Richard Greenberg, Oxbridge, Medical, Dentistry, Veterinary Lead.
+Mr. Richard Greenberg is our Careers and Universities Lead, working closely with Mr. Johnson to design our Careers programme.
 Students at Harris Westminster Sixth Form are all given the chance to work with highly experienced Careers Advisors, Ms. Linda Gibbens and Ms. Natalie Phillips, who work across the federation.
 They offer bespoke and personalised careers guidance and advice.
 Students across year groups have access to careers advisers, through 1:1 interviews at some point before the end of Year 12.

 Mr Johnson